A Wildlife Rehabilitator’s Guide To Raising Killdeer And Plovers

 All Of Dr. Hines’ Other Wildlife Rehab Articles

 Precocious birds are the ones that are able to eat on their own within a day of hatching – birds like ducks and geese, quail, chickens, pheasants, rails and shorebirds.
-I only know of one shorebird (plover) that decided to abandon the beach for the fields – the killdeer.
+I only know of one species of shorebird (plover) that decided to abandon the beach for the fields – the killdeer.
 Every year one or more folks bring me a baby killdeer or killdeer eggs.
 If candling shows that the egg it only a day or two short of hatching, I used to put it under a broody silkie bantam chicken to hatch.
 Killdeer, like nighthawks, lay their eggs on the ground.
 They do not build a nest.
 Killdeer prefer open, sunny terrain.
 So young ones are often brought to me by young children or their teachers after being found in the schoolyard.
 Killdeer also find the flat gravel-coated roofs of schools and commercial buildings convenient egg-laying sites.
 Golf courses attract them as well.
 After a time on flat gravel roofs, the chicks tumble down to the school yard and some end up with me as well.
 Their main threat in life are loose, domestic cats.

 Do not expect a killdeer chick to stand erect on its first morning after hatching or when they come in too weak and dehydrated to eat on their own (they often are).
 I give those a very small amount of subcutaneous 5% dextrose/0.45% saline solution that my local hospital saves for me (perhaps 2 or 3% of their 8-9 gram body weight).
 My favorite syringes for all small birds are U-40 insulin syringes (although the 29 gauge U-100s are fine as well).
 Birds that have sat outside in the sun can usually be assumed to be dehydrated.
 When a juvenile bird (or mammal) arrives dehydrated, even if you manage to feed them their correct diet, the food you give will not be absorbed.
 Read more about that here.